AndyTheDragon/Dat1Torsdag5/exercises.md

 The diagram below shows the attributes and method signatures refered to in steps 3.a to 3.f.
 ![class diagram](https://github.com/Dat1Cphbusiness/Torsdagsopgaver-5---Files-and-Composition/blob/main/doc/classdiagram.png)

-3.a Create a Room.java class with the following fields (use appropriate types and make them private):
+3.a Create a Room class with the following fields (use appropriate types and make them private):
 - numberOfDoors
 - numberOfLamps
 - numberOfWindows